calebstein1/simplang/README.md

 Running this script will print 9.

-All SimpLang scripts need to begin with `SIMPLANG` on the first line and end with `done` on the last line.
+All Simplang scripts need to begin with `SIMPLANG` on the first line and end with `done` on the last line.

 There are more examples that you can run in the tests/ directory.